ethorhil/private-writes/Private Transfers/Phase A - Discovery & Landscape Mapping/01_Report/10 Appendices Overview.md

     - Thematic categories (Privacy & Leak Vectors, Scalability & DA, Trust & Governance, UX & DevEx, Programmability & Expressiveness, Interoperability & Composability, Compliance & Selective Disclosure)
 - The underlying **Impact, Tractability, and Crowdedness annotations** used to build the problem radar (where available)
 - Any additional notes or examples illustrating how specific problems manifest across different patterns (e.g., DA issues in rollups vs Validium vs Plasma, composability issues in DeFi)

-**Who it is for**

-- Researchers and product leads exploring **which structural problems affect multiple patterns**
-- Contributors who want to ensure that **new workstreams** map cleanly onto existing problem definitions instead of inventing overlapping terminology
----